 - Individual Factors.
 Even when you take exactly the same dose of Zoloft at the same frequency as another person, you can expect differences in the duration by which sertraline stays in your system.
 This is because a number of physiological factors can affect how rapidly or how slowly your body breaks down this drug and excrete the same from your system.
-Based on the information above, pregnant women should be extremely careful when taking Zoloft.
+Based on the information above, pregnant women taking Zoloft should be extremely careful.

 Individual factors that can influence how soon your body can flush out Zoloft include:

 - Age and Sex.
 In general, younger males breakdown Zoloft and its metabolite, Desmethylsertraline, at a faster rate than females within the same age group.
 A particular study published on NCBI was able to establish this comparison between young adult males and females between the ages from 18 to 45.
 The study found that the average time it takes for young adult females to breakdown the sertraline and Desmethylsertraline were similar to the rate at which these were broken down by elder males and elder females also included in the study.

 - Body Mass.
 The person who has bigger body mass will eliminate the drug much slower than the person with a low body mass.
 Zoloft half life will depend on patent’s weight as well.
 The higher the presence of fats, the more likely that more of the drug has been stored in the fats and, therefore, the longer it will take to break it down.
 Also Zoloft causes weight gain or loss in some patients during the treatment course.